 Fully charge your electronic devices before your flight

-You never know if you can charge your devices in the airport.
+You never know if you can charge your devices at the airport.
 The airport charging stations may be taken, they may not work or they may even not be there at all if you’re in a smaller airport.
-You can’t always count on your plane having a usb plug in the armrest either.
+You can’t always count on your plane having a USB plug in the armrest either.
 Even with the same airline, some planes have it, others don’t.

 Therefore, always make sure you fully charge your electronic devices before you leave home so you don’t run out of battery.
 A power bank is also useful if your device runs out of battery fast or you use power-intensive apps.

 If you want to stay entertained during your flight, download ebooks, movies, series, and/or music to your smartphone, tablet, or laptop.